-This four-session class will outline the acting and technical skills needed to make a quality self-taped audition.
+This four-session class for actors ages 18 and older will outline the acting and technical skills needed to make a quality self-taped audition.
 As part of the class, you will shoot and upload auditions using real TV and film scripts, get feedback on all aspects, and polish your skills to make your self-tapes professional and memorable.
 One session will feature casting director Nancy Mosser (IMDb) sharing her knowledge and advice.

 Topics will include:

 -Presenting yourself on camera

 -Using a Reader

 -From phone to delivery: Working with large video files

 Fittingly, this class will be taught online via Zoom.
 Each session will be recorded and available for students to view between sessions.
 You will also receive a digital handout with loads of valuable information and links.

 The class will be team-taught by Randy Kovitz (IMDb) and Deborah Hosking.
 Randy is a working actor, director and filmmaker.
 He books acting jobs regularly in New York and Los Angeles via video audition, and has helped other actors do the same.
 He teaches Acting for the Camera for the Carnegie Mellon University school of drama.